ruqdr/mir-baqi-inscription-study/translation.md

 ## Disclaimer

 This translation is a starting point for further analysis.
 It intentionally avoids interpretive choices that would predetermine the historical or architectural narrative.
 Subsequent contributions should propose refinements based on philological, historical, or art‑historical evidence.

+[^1]: **Interpretive note:** The translation “King of the World (Babur)” reflects the scholarly view that *Shah Jahan* in this inscription is not the later emperor but a generic regnal title used for Babur in early Mughal epigraphy.
+This reading is supported by the absence of the definite article *al‑* and by parallels from contemporary foundation inscriptions in North India, such as the 1527 mosque inscription at Panipat which refers to Babur as *Shah‑i‑Jahan*.
+The phrase “from among the servants of” denotes Mir Baqi’s official position within Babur’s administration, consistent with his mention in the *Bāburnāma* as a local governor (*hakim*) in Awadh.